Tenchi2xh/CRT/doc/thesis.md

 ### Class structure

 In the following class diagram are all the main classes involved in the rendering of a scene.
 The `Tracer` class contains the static methods responsible for the actual ray tracing.
-They are invoked with a `Scene` object as a parameter, which contains all of the other classes.
-Also, we can notice that the `CSG` operators follow the *composite* design pattern, being an `Entity` composed of other `Entity`.
+They are invoked with a `Scene` object as a parameter, which contains references to all of the other classes.
+Also, we can notice that the `CSG` operators follow the *composite* design pattern, being an entity type composed of other entities.

 \customfig{uml/rendering_edit.eps}{Rendering process class diagram}{}